VikasCENG/CENG319A2/README.md

 So, onQueryTextSubmit is used to search a query based on waht the usertypes into the searchbar at the time of the submission.
 While, onQueryTextChange provides real-time updates of the user selections as they are typed into the searchbar layout.
 It basically searches the query, and automatically changes context if the user types a new letter, and as they enter new desired results, the searchview changes to the expected results from the query.

+### Attributes

+- Id: this is sused to identify a SearchView to be used later on for other purposes.
+- queryHint - this sets a query hint using a String, in the SearchView.
+- iconifiedByDefault - sets a true(expandable view for the view) or, default state where the the SearchView is visible at all times.
+- background - this can be used to set a specific background color for the SearchView, or image.
+- padding - allows the View to be constrained and be put in the center,or any where on the screen.
+Ideally, it should be placed on the top of a Toolbar.

 ## Example Project Code